-The queen of all Croatian islands with the title of the best island in Europe in 2019, Hvar has continued to show how to keep the spot on the very top of the list.
+The queen of all Croatian islands with the title of the best island in Europe in 2019, Hvar has continued to show how to keep the spot at the top of the list.

 Since ancient times, Hvar has been significant because of its position and nautical contribution.

-Today, it attracts a wide range of tourists – from the ones looking for a good time, nightclubs and parties, to the ones looking to learn about the culture and history.
+Today, it attracts a wide range of tourists – from the ones looking for a good time at nightclubs and parties to the ones looking to learn about the culture and history.

-Thanks to the warm summer days, Hvar is a perfect destination from which you can explore Hvar itself and its surroundings.
+Thanks to the warm summer days, Hvar is a perfect destination from which you can explore the city and its surroundings.

-History plays a key role in transforming any place into what it is today, giving it character and uniqueness.
+History plays a crucial role in transforming any place into what it is today, giving it character and uniqueness.

-Founded in 385 BC as a Greek colony, Hvar’s Old Town (originally called Pharos) is the center of historical ruins and monuments.
+Founded in 385 BC as a Greek colony, Hvar's Old Town (called Pharos initially) is the center of historical ruins and monuments.

-When going on a walking tour around it, don’t miss the Tvrdalj Castle and Petar Hektorovi’s home representing the fishermen's lifestyle.
+When going on a walking tour around it, don't miss the Tvrdalj Castle and Petar Hektorovi's home representing the fishers' lifestyle.

-In addition to the Castle, the churches of St. Stephen, St. Rok, St. Peter, and St. Nicholas, all of which are real witnesses to history are ready for your visit.
+In addition to the Castle, the churches of St. Stephen, St. Rok, St. Peter, and St. Nicholas, all witnesses to history, are ready for your visit.

 Outside of the Old Town, there's an adventure waiting.